Te Atatū Peninsula: Ports and suburban development

-During the 1940s, the Auckland Harbour Board proposed that a new port be constructed in the upper Waitematā Harbour, to relieve pressure from the Port of Auckland.
+During the 1940s, the Auckland Harbour Board proposed that a new port be constructed in the central Waitematā Harbour, to relieve pressure from the Port of Auckland.
 In the early 1950s under the Public Works Act, the board acquired Motumānawa / Pollen Island, and 162 hectares of eastern Te Atatū.
 During the same period, the construction of the Northwestern Motorway led to suburban development of the peninsula, beginning with the Ramlea Park Estate, which was constructed in the early 1950s on the former farm of John Thomas.
 The motorway split the peninsula into two areas: Te Atatū North (now known as Te Atatū Peninsula) and Te Atatū South.

 The population of the area boomed, as the area was seen as inexpensive and accessible to the rest of Auckland.
 The peninsula was split into two major areas: the west, which became suburban housing, and the east, which was land earmarked for industrial land and the development of the port.
 Between 1945 and 1960, Te Atatū was the second fastest growing area in Auckland.
 During this period, the area gained the nickname Nappy Valley, referring to the large number of young families who settled in the area.
 The new working class suburb was a popular place for Urban Māori, Pākehā and Pasifika families, however the area had poor infrastructure to serve the area's new inhabitants.
 Low and medium-income housing continued to be built on the peninsula during the 1960s and 1970s.

 In the late 1960s, Te Atatū Peninsula was the proposed site for Auckland Thermal No. 1, a large gas-fired power plant that was intended to make the Auckland power grid more resilient.
 There was wide-scale opposition to the plan, with over 1,000 people present at a meeting at Te Atatū Intermediate School in 1973, after which Prime Minister Norman Kirk announced that the project would be abandoned.